-Third, it appears from the record that little has been to secure services for father even after he was named as a respondent.
+Third, it appears from the record that little has been done to secure services for father even after he was named as a respondent.
 Father reported that he had completed a substance abuse program and a caseworker vaguely described material she had provided about children and trauma.
 At the very least, the caseworker must provide available workbooks for father to complete, as has been done in many other cases involving incarcerated parents.
 MCL 712A.19a(2) excuses the DHHS from making reasonable efforts toward reunification only under very limited aggravated circumstances.
 The mere fact of imprisonment is not one of them.
 And the DHHS's efforts have been grossly inadequate thus far.
-Accordingly, although we are affirming the court's removal of AKD from his home and its exercise of jurisdiction in relation to father, we do not condone the court's and DHHS's treatment of father or the violation of his constitutional rights.
+Accordingly, although we are affirming the court's removal of AKD from his home, we do not condone the court's and DHHS's treatment of father or the violation of his constitutional rights.